The Climate Challenge and International Collaboration

 Emissions Trading Worldwide

 There is widespread consensus that achieving climate targets through market-based climate instruments such as emissions trading systems (ETS) offers the opportunity to reduce emissions cost-effectively, incentivise low-carbon investment, and generate sustainable development co-benefits.
 In 2005, the European Union (EU) introduced the world’s first major ETS.
-The EU ETS covers the power, industrial, and aviation sectors and regulates almost 40% of GHG emissions in the bloc.
-Many countries followed this example; as of 2021, there are a total of 24 ETS in place around the world at the national or sub-national level.
-Another 24 jurisdictions are actively developing or considering implementing their own system.
+The EU ETS covers the power, industrial, and aviation sectors and regulates approximately 40% of GHG emissions in the bloc.
+Many countries followed this example; as of 2022, there are a total of 26 ETS in place around the world at the national or sub-national level.
+Another 23 jurisdictions are actively developing or considering implementing their own system.
 Sharing knowledge about emissions trading, its characteristics and components, and of experience gained in the implementation of existing systems is vital to support and ease implementation in aspiring countries.

 Capacity Building on Emissions Trading Systems by Germany

-The German Federal Ministry for the Environment, Nature Conservation and Nuclear Safety (BMU) began this Capacity Building Programme on Emissions Trading (CB ETS) in 2011.
+The German Federal Ministry for the Environment (BMU) began this Capacity Building Programme on Emissions Trading (CB ETS) in 2011.
 Its aim is to disseminate knowledge, practical experience, and best practices on the subject of emissions trading on an international level, and to support countries in setting up their national ETS.
-Starting in 2011, the programme is now in its third phase that will run until 2022.
+Since December 2021, the CB ETS programme is run by the Federal Ministry for Economic Affairs and Climate Action (BMWK).
+Starting in 2011, the programme is now in its fourth phase that will run until 2025.

 The programme focusses on the organisation, conception, and implementation of capacity building activities offered to countries around the world that are interested in, are considering establishing, or are in the process of developing an ETS.
 Capacity building activities can take various forms: